- What ages does Just Right Academy serve?

 In every child’s life, there are days that are holy-days, and they should be treated as such.
 These might include birthdays, “gotcha days” for the adopted, ethnic and religious holidays, scout and athletic awards, learning to ride a bike and many others.
 Celebrations are regularly held to recognize and honor the good and affirming things students do.
 JRA is not affiliated with any church or religion, and students’ religious affiliations are celebrated equally.

 Our students come to us with a long history of negative feedback.
 Our goal is to give at least ten positive comments for every negative one they hear.
 Teachers make a point of catching children being good and telling them their good behavior is noticed.
-Afternoon appreciations give all members of the community a chance to recognize and be recognized.
-Each week a certificate honoring a positive contribution is given to every student.
+Each week an award is given to a student who has earned staff respect that week.
+We have an end-of-the-year awards ceremony where each student is recognized for what they did best.

 Why are mission and service so important?
 Finding one’s mission can be a turning point in any life.
 Intense children need to know that they are part of a larger community and that they can have a positive impact on the world.
 Within JRA, students hold rotating jobs such as librarian, table wiper, sanitation engineer, recycler, composter, sweeper, tour guide, game master, battery changer, art assistant, and office assistant.
 Real life counterparts are invited to speak about their jobs and tell why it is important to do them well.
 Coaching and praise help the children learn to do their jobs well, take pride in the quality of their work, and see how their job contributes to the JRA community.